skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Now take the leftmost pink teleporter; take the path which branches off to the right to reach a chest containing Battle Boots.
 * Go back and take the path to the next blue teleporter which will eventually bring you to Mozme's platform.

-Place everyone in the front row, make sure they're all at critical HP, and equip then as follows before moving on:
+Place everyone in the front row, make sure they're all at critical HP, and equip them as follows before moving on:

 | Zidane | Steiner | Freya | Amarant |
 |--------|---------|-------|---------|